openaps/docs/docs/Setup/rpi.md

 <br>Please read this [excellent guide](http://elinux.org/RPi_Easy_SD_Card_Setup).
 Please view the sections on flashing the SD card using Windows, Mac OS X, or Linux, depending on which operating system you use.

 3.: **Configuring WiFi Settings**
-<br>_(a note for Mac users: You cannot access EXT4 partitions without using 3rd party software.
-The easiest alternative it is to temporarily connect RPi to a router with and ethernet cable, SSH in (see below), and continue setting things up in /etc/network/interfaces to get the wifi running.)_
+<br>_(a note for Mac users: You cannot do the below, aka access EXT4 partitions without using 3rd party software.
+The easiest alternative it is to a) get a console cable or b) temporarily connect RPi to a router with and ethernet cable, SSH in (see below), and continue setting things up in /etc/network/interfaces to get the wifi running.)_
 <br><br>
 Keep the SD card in the reader in your computer.
 In this step, the WiFi interface is going to be configured in Raspbian, so that we can SSH in to the RPi2 and access the device remotely, such as on a computer or a mobile device via an SSH client, via the WiFi connection that we configure.
 Go to the directory where your SD card is with all of the files for running Raspbian on your RPi2, and open this file in a text editor.
 <br><br>